Emily Jane White: Career

 Immanent Fire, White's sixth album, was released in November 2019 after being written over a period of two years.
 Major lyrical themes on the record include environmental collapse, capitalism and patriarchy.
 White co-produced the album with Anton Patzner, who also engineered and provided arrangements.

+In 2022, White's 2007 song "Hole in the Middle" was featured in the menu screen for the video game As Dusk Falls.